 How To Appear Confident

-You can find lots of information on the web, a list of how-to lists that tell you several things you need to do or not do to appear confident.
+You can find lots of information on the web like how-to lists that tell you several things you need to do or you should do, or even not do, so you can appear confident.

 However, confident people do these things anyway.